TrevorKMDay/cdiWG2WS/README.md

-For more information, see the [preprint](https://osf.io/preprints/psyarxiv/rwhcy) (Day et al., 2024), which relies in part on the Stanford Wordbank
+For more information, see the [preprint](https://osf.io/preprints/psyarxiv/rwhcy) (Day et al., 2024), which relies in part on the Stanford Wordbank (Frank et al., 2017).

 CRAN package link: https://cran.r-project.org/package=cdiWG2WS